ash-baker3/ash-baker3/README.md

 Software Engineer
 -----------------

-I'm a software developer with 3 years of experience in android development using java and kotlin
+I'm a software developer with 3 years of experience in android development using java and kotlin.
+I enjoy learning new technologies and staying updated with the latest trends.

 * 🌍  I'm based in Canada
 * ✉️  You can contact me at [aysha.naushad9@gmail.com](mailto:aysha.naushad9@gmail.com)